Krishna0263/RECIPE-SHARING-APP/README.md

 (update its details with the new data from the request body.)
 -	DELETE /api/recipes/:recipeId: Delete a recipe by recipe ID.
 -	POST /api/recipes/addNewRecipe: Add a new recipe.
-When sending POST request, make sure to include all the necessary data ('{"name":"New Recipe", "category":"Dinner", "ingredients":["Ingredient 1", "Ingredient 2"], "instructions":"Instructions for the new recipe."}')
+When sending POST request, make sure to include all the necessary data (recipeID is added automatically to avoid same ID) example for adding recipe
+{
+  "name": "New Recipe",
+  "category": "Dinner",
+  "ingredients": ["Ingredient 1", "Ingredient 2"],
+  "instructions": ["Instructions 1", "Instructions 2"]
+}